PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/01_Base_BGP_and_IGP.md

 **Route reflection problems:** Confirm route-reflector-client configuration on RRs and proper neighbor-group usage.

-**MPLS issues:** Verify LDP is enabled on all core interfaces and router-id is configured.
+**SR-MPLS issues:** Verify SR is enabled on all core interfaces (show segment-routing mpls state) and that the SIDs are present (show segment-routing mpls connected-prefix-sid).

 ---